J-Piccini/Sufficient-Stability-Conditions-for-a-Class-of-Switched-Systems-/README.md

 Code used for some of the examples presented [in this article](https://ieeexplore.ieee.org/document/10159414).

-The study was carried out within the [Sleep Revolution Project](https://cordis.europa.eu/project/id/965417).
-This project has received funding from European Union’s Horizon 2020 Research and Innovation Programme under grant agreement no. 965417.
+This project has received funding from European Union’s Horizon 2020 Research and Innovation Programme under grant agreement no. 965417, the [Sleep Revolution Project](https://cordis.europa.eu/project/id/965417).

 ```
 @ARTICLE{10159414,